jppca/jppca.github.io/src/content/posts/p2-how-to-create-ssl-certificates-with-mkcert-on-macos-for-local-development-environments-with-nginx-web-server.md

 ### Step 1:
 #### Install mkcert.

-To start the installation you will use the brew package manager in MacOS.
+To start the installation you will use the brew package manager in MacOS.<br>
 **command:**

 ```bash